runemadsen/runemadsen-2012/writings/printing-code/lecture-form.md

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/danger_small.png" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/danger.png" />

+Let's say - as an exercise - that we want to create another design for the word.
+Something that is a little more fitting.

 There's really no way of saying what the "correct" design is, but we can talk about why you would choose a specific design over another.
 To be able to choose, you need to take a range of things into account, and that's what makes a really good designer: Choosing the best form for a specific piece of content.

 For example, one could argue that setting the word in a green Comic Sans font is not the best way of supporting the meaning of the word.
+It's a happy expression, both in color and in typographic shape.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/danger2_small.png" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/danger2.png" />

-One could instead argue that a bolder font (alerts the eye, underpins the importance) and the color red (the cultural significance, used in signage, blood) better conveys the message.
+One could instead argue that a bolder font that alerts the eye and therefore underpins the importance of the message is a better fit.
+On top of that you could choose - say - the color red, with its cultural significance (it's used in signage, blood, etc), as a much better way of conveying the message.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/danger3_small.png" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/danger3.png" />

-This is really what design is about.
+This is really what design is about: Even on the most basic level, choosing the correct forms for your message.

 On the most fundamental level, we have space...

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/space_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/space_small.jpg" />